Using a library

 The content of the HTTP_REFERER header should be sent here.

-Email address submitted with the comment
+Email address submitted with the comment.

-URL submitted with comment
+URL submitted with comment.

 The content that was submitted.

-Other server enviroment variables
+Other server environmental variables

 PHP Example